Time Travel Bedtime Stories

 They hugged, two boys of different ages connected by wonder.

-That night, they planted the pocketknife beneath the maple in the yard, watering it with peppermint tea.
+That evening they planted the pocketknife beneath the maple in the yard and watered it with peppermint tea, which was Grandpa's idea and probably not scientifically sound.

 Months passed.

-Liam and Grandpa spent evenings on a bench beneath the trees, listening to time sing.
+They spent evenings on a bench beneath the two trees, listening to time sing.

-Sometimes fireflies formed the letter P, and Grandpa would salute the sky.
+Sometimes fireflies formed the letter P, and Grandpa would salute the sky with his mug.

-Liam kept the lighthouse clock on his windowsill, where it ticked forward, never backward, reminding him that every moment can hold magic if you share it.
+Liam kept the lighthouse clock on his windowsill, where it ticked forward, never backward.
+He liked that about it.
+Not every door needs to open twice to matter.

 And somewhere among the stars, Peter waves, forever eight, guarding the staircase that leads dreamers home.

-Sleepytale helps you turn your own ideas into short time travel bedtime stories with the right pace and tone for sleep.
-You can swap the lighthouse clock for a music box or pocket watch, trade the comet meadow for a beach at night, or change Liam and Peter into siblings or best friends.
-In just a few moments, you get a cozy story you can replay, with gentle time travel and a peaceful ending.
+Sleepytale lets you build a cozy bedtime adventure around your child's favorite version of time travel.
+Swap the lighthouse clock for a music box or a snow globe, move the setting from a summer meadow to a quiet beach at night, or change Liam and Peter into siblings, cousins, or best friends.
+In just a few moments you get a personalized story with the right pace and warmth for winding down.

 Tree Fort Bedtime Stories